kusumotoa/wiki-work/How-is-SDWebImage-better-than-X?.md

 Last but not least, SDWebImage will completely bypass the complex and often misconfigured HTTP cache control negotiation.
 This greatly accelerates cache lookup.

-### Since [AFNetworking](https://github.com/AFNetworking/AFNetworking) added similar category on UIImageView, is SDWebImage still useful?
+### Since [AFNetworking](https://github.com/AFNetworking/AFNetworking) provides similar functionality for UIImageView, is SDWebImage still useful?

-AFNetworking doesn't handle disk caching but relies on the OS's implementation.
-See previous question to see why it's not an ideal solution.
-It doesn't handle background image decompression either.
-In addition, AFNetworking does not make the guarantee that the same URL won't be downloaded several times.
+Arguably not.
+AFNetworking takes advantage of Foundation URL Loading System caching using `NSURLCache`, as well as a configurable in-memory cache for `UIImageView` and `UIButton`, which uses `NSCache` by default.
+Caching behavior can be further specified in the caching policy of a corresponding `NSURLRequest`.
+Other SDWebImage features, like background decompression of image data is also provided by AFNetworking.

-If you're already using AFNetworking and just want an easy async image loading category but you don't care about performance and memory usage, the AFNetworking UIImageView category may fit your needs.
+If you're already using AFNetworking and just want an easy async image loading category, the built-in UIKit extensions will probably fit your needs.